2% Lodging Tax - Effective Date January 1, 2025

 Summit County is a statutory county, meaning the Colorado Department of Revenue (DOR) administers and collects its taxes.
 In contrast, the Town of Keystone is a home rule municipality, which requires us to administer our own taxes independently.
 As a result, the 2% tax for Keystone must now be remitted directly to the Town of Keystone rather than to the DOR.

-- What is happening with the Summit County lodging tax collected by Airbnb & VRBO?
+- What is happening with the Summit County lodging tax collected by Airbnb & VRBO from July 1, 2025 through December 31, 2025?

 - My Marketplace Facilitator does not have my property located in Keystone’s jurisdiction and is collecting and remitting taxes to another municipality.